-Brandon College was in debt following the construction of their first two buildings, and it became increasingly clear to the College Board that they could no longer rely solely on funding from the Baptist Union.
+Brandon College was in debt following the construction of their first two buildings, and it from the Baptist Union.
 In order to carry out their financial campaign and increase their administrative efficiency the Board felt it should control the College.
 In 1911 the Baptist Union was confronted with a proposal from Brandon College stating: